Jay-Mehta-Simform/shai-hulud-report-generator/README.md

 # NPM Package Dependency Checker

-A Node.js utility to scan projects for compromised npm packages by checking against the latest list from [Wiz Security's research repository](https://github.com/wiz-sec-public/wiz-research-iocs).
+A Node.js utility to scan projects for compromised npm packages by checking against the latest list from [Wiz Security's research repository](https://github.com/wiz-sec-public/wiz-research-iocs) for the recent shai-hulud-2 security breach.

 ## Installation